MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Get-CsTenantHybridConfiguration.md

 ```

 ## DESCRIPTION
-In a hybrid or "split domain" deployment, an organization has some users who have accounts homed on Skype for Business Online while simultaneously having other users who have accounts homed on the on-premises version of Skype for Business Server 2015.
+In a hybrid or "split domain" deployment, an organization has some users who have accounts homed on Skype for Business Online while simultaneously having other users who have accounts homed on the on-premises version of Skype for Business Server.
-By default, users homed on Skype for Business Online do not have access to the complete range of capabilities offered by Enterprise Voice; that's because the Skype for Business Server 2015 servers do not have direct access to Skype for Business Online deployment and network configuration information.
+By default, users homed on Skype for Business Online do not have access to the complete range of capabilities offered by Enterprise Voice; that's because the Skype for Business Server servers do not have direct access to Skype for Business Online deployment and network configuration information.
 Among other things, Skype for Business Online users do not have default access to such things as:

 Enhanced 9-1-1, the service used for making emergency phone calls.